Pandaw River Cruises Coronavirus update

 "Pandaw River Cruises" is a trademarked brand owned by the 1995-founded Pandaw Expeditions Co.
 The company is the successor of the 1865-founded "Irrawaddy Flotilla Company", which specialized in passenger and cargo river shipping in Burma.

-Due to their small passenger capacity (20-30-60 pax), Pandaw riverboats are regularly chartered (often as rebranded vessels) by some of world's largest river cruise companies, including Uniworld, Viking, CroisiEurope, Fred Olsen, Saga Holidays.
+Due to their small passenger capacity (20-30-60 pax), Pandaw riverboats are regularly chartered (often as rebranded vessels) by some of the world's largest river cruise companies, including Uniworld, Viking, CroisiEurope, Fred Olsen, Saga UK.
 Private full-boat ("time charter" and "voyage charter") arrangements are also offered.

 Pandaw riverboats also feature the highest passenger-to-space ratio on the Asian market.
 The boats offer plenty of quiet areas for relaxation and spacious partially-covered sundecks.
 All ships have at least one 360-degree (wraparound) Promenade Deck that also serves as "common balcony" for all staterooms.